 - Create New Systems of Quality Credentials

 For more information about these strategies, see Lumina Foundation’s Strategic Plan 2013-2016 »

 Examples of current proactive work include:

 - Exploring New Models of Student Financial Support.
-Currently seeking white papers from invited participants in May and June 2013.
+Seeking white papers from invited participants in May and June 2013.

 - Exploring Next-Generation College Preparation and Access Networks

 - Defining and Improving Learning Outcomes.
 Learn more about The Degree Qualifications Profile.

 - Innovative Approaches for Increasing Adult Degree Completion.
 Learn more about our Adult Degree Completion work.

 - Credit When It’s Due: Recognizing the Value of Quality Associate degrees

 Lumina Foundation makes grants within the United States and its territories, occasionally initiating a grant to an entity outside the United States in order to inform its work to expand access and success in postsecondary education in the United States.